dmx-systems/dmx-documentation/docs/devel.rst

 Develop the "Bookstore" plugin
 ==============================

-Inside DMX's ``modules-external/`` directory create a ``dmx-bookstore/`` directory.
+Create a ``dmx-bookstore/`` directory inside DMX's ``modules-external/`` directory.
 Plugin directories have a ``dmx-`` prefix by convention.
 The directory content follows a certain file structure and naming standard.
 The files are text files (xml, json, properties, java, js, css) and resources like images.

 To create the *DMX Bookstore* plugin setup a directory structure as follows: